hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="Response"></a>

 ### Response
- A single response, which is returned from the node to the client, after the client sent the node a query.
-This includes all responses.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |